Written by: Dr. Jacquie Jacob, University of Kentucky

 GENETICS OF DARK SKIN COLOR

 The silkie chicken, shown in Figure 5, is known for its dark skin color.
-The dark skin results from higher than normal levels of melanin.
+Dark skin results from higher than normal levels of melanin.
 A pigment cell activator called fibromelanosis causes pigmentation of connective tissue.
 The inheritance of the dark skin phenotype is controlled by the fibromelanosis gene, Fm, as well as dermal melanin inhibitors, such as the sex-linked Id dermal melanin–inhibiting mutation.
 Chickens having the Fm gene but not the Id gene have dark skin and connective tissue.
 The combination of the Fm gene and the Id mutation results in a chicken with no visible skin pigmentation.
 Other dermal melanin inhibitors also may have an influence on the degree of melanization (pigmentation) caused by the Fm gene (or the degree of expression of the Fm gene).
 Moreover, some genes influencing plumage color also have an effect on skin color, such as the E-locus alleles, which may influence the expression of the Fm gene.
-However, fibromelanotic silkies exist with black, white, blue, and partridge feather patterns..
+However, fibromelanotic silkies exist with black, white, blue, and partridge feather patterns.